 ~People from 143 countries have visited this site.

 ~The number of people who post,”You look so familiar.
 Have you ever been on TV?” – five. 🙂

 OMG!
 I love these breakfast cookies so much!
 They are so healthy and each cookie has over four grams of fiber!
 Let’s talk about what’s in them… and what’s not.
 First of all, there is no butter and no white flour.
 They are made with heart-healthy olive oil and are 100% whole grain.
 There are lots of oats, whole grain flour, and then I add some high fiber cereal for even more health benefits – and crunch.
 They are sort of chewy and crunchy at the same time.
 The prunes not only add fiber, they help keep the cookies moist.
 Dark chocolate does have health benefits…. and it’s chocolate!
 Now some info on the ingredients:

 ~Flour: Whole wheat pastry flour is not the same as whole wheat flour.
 It’s a finer grind and will make a lighter cookie.

 ~Oats: I use Quaker Old-Fashioned Oats, not quick-cooking.

 ~Cereal: I use Kellogg’s All Bran Original (20 grams of fiber per cup)

 ~Oil: I have made these with olive oil, canola oil, and extra light olive oil.
 All came out good.

 ~Chocolate: Dark chocolate has antioxidants so the darker the better.
-I use Callebaut bittersweet chocolate chips or I also chop up some of a Scharffen Berger dark chocolate bar.
+I use dark chocolate chips or I sometimes chop up a 70% dark chocolate bar.

 ~Prunes: They are not all the same.
 Moist prunes keep the cookie moist so I use Sunsweet Premium Prunes in the round can.
 If you can’t find these prunes, try pouring boiling water over regular prunes, cover and let stand for 15 minutes, then drain and chop.
 Without moist and sticky prunes, these cookies will be dry.